hagaakihiro/G4QMDprojectV1/README.md

 - G4QMDSystem.cc

 and the corresponding eight include files.
 Here, we denote briefly the development in each file.
+We are preparing further developed version to remove other problems

 ## 1: Local(G4)QMDCollision.cc
 This code simulates nucleon-nucleon collisions of all paticipant in inelastic nuclear collision during time evolution.